FelipeRes/Hermetica-Script-Language/README.md

 define key to true;                  //boolean values can be only true or false

 define object to entity:             //create a type of object
-    first to "one",
+    first is "one",
-    second to "two",
+    second is "two",
-    third to "three"
+    third is "three"
 end

 define a to 10;